ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The conveyance of Evidence and the resulting Attestation Results reveal a great deal of information about the internal state of a device.
-In many cases the whole point of the Attestation process is to provided reliable evidence about the type of the device and the firmware that the device is running.
-This information is particularly interesting to many attackers: knowing that a device is running a weak version of a the firmware provides a way to aim attacks better.
+In many cases, the whole point of the Attestation process is to provide reliable information about the type of the device and the firmware/software that the device is running.
+This information is particularly interesting to many attackers.
+For example, knowing that a device is running a weak version of firmware provides a way to aim attacks better.

-Just knowing the existence of a device is itself a disclosure.

-Conveyance protocols must detail what kinds of information is disclosed, and to whom it is exposed.
+Protocols that convey Evidence or Attestation Results are responsible for detailing what kinds of information are disclosed, and to whom they are exposed.

 # Security Considerations